Last updated on June 5th, 2026 at 11:52 pm

 It might come as a surprise since Hong Kong is known for its small spaces.

-On the other hand, there is Disneyland.
-It’s a worldwide famous theme park that doesn’t have much of an introduction.
-Disney fanatics won’t want to skip out on this one.
+On the other hand, there is Disneyland, a worldwide-famous theme park that needs little introduction.
+Disney fans won’t want to miss out on this one.

-Be wise on the day you visit Disneyland and you’ll find yourself not having to queue for an absurd amount of time.
+Be wise on the day you visit Disneyland, and you’ll avoid having to queue for an absurd amount of time.

 3rd Day – Option Three